 Following the acquisition of 82 acres by the Greenways Program, a conservation easement between the Chuckanut Community Forest Park District and the City of Bellingham was established.
 The conservation easement is intended to protect the property in perpetuity and ensure that any future recreational enhancements or educational elements of the park do not negatively impact the unique environmental features or conservation values.

 A steering committee was established and includes representatives from surrounding neighborhoods and recreational user groups, Park District board members, Park Board members, and City staff.
-This committee discusses key topics, reviews public input, and decides on the eventual contents of the Master Plan.
+This committee discussed key topics, reviews public input, and decides on the eventual contents of the Master Plan.
 In addition to the steering committee, a variety of opportunities for public input throughout the planning period, including:

 - An online community survey (August 5-September 15, 2021)